 For example, the discovery of a large hoard of treasure may call for a celebration, an order from headquarters can start a military manoeuvre.

 Examples:

 The resignation of the chief executive (E7) was motivated by the collapse of SwissAir (E68).

 The coronation of Elizabeth II (E7) was motivated by the death of George VI (E69).
 (Strong, 2005)

-In First Order Logic:
+In first-order logic: